 An easy analogy is comparing RPA and any company to a burger.
 A burger has bun, lettuce, and cheese, which are always present.
 It’s the patty that gets changed according to the consumer’s preference.
 This is a beautiful analogy that describes the digitization process.
 Depending on the vertical that the company is operating in, the patty is changed for the burger.
 Say, a supply chain patty or a healthcare patty.
 RPA’s beauty is that it allows for enterprise-wide implementation, versus a single instance, which was provided by macro and the other examples you mentioned earlier.

-Praveen: What are some of the enterprise-scale examples that come to your mind, largely from a Global Center of Excellence (GCoE) standpoint?
+Praveen: What are some of the enterprise-scale examples that come to your mind, largely from a Global Capability Center (GCC) standpoint?

 Milan: The first thing that any global enterprise focuses on is scale, while the second important aspect is automating different functions.
 Functions like finance, HR, supply chain, logistics, inventory control, production planning, etc. that have touchpoints across the enterprise are the focus for any enterprise looking to implement RPA.
 Last but not least, is the third aspect is that it is acceptable to the enterprise stakeholders.
 To get the enterprise stakeholders’ sign off, security, privacy, control, and internal audit teams need to accept the solution as robust, scalable, and secure.
 Any enterprise-wide RPA deployment needs to happen across 3 distinct aspects – scale, functional spread, and acceptance of all the stakeholders.